-1 participant that a medical condition or a personal situation 2 makes compliance with the service obligation permanently 3 impossible, as determined by the department.
-4 -20 Suspension.
-The department may temporarily S 5 suspend a repayment participant's service obligation upon the 6 receipt of documentation from the repayment participant of a 7 medical condition or personal situation that makes compliance 8 with the service obligation temporarily impossible, as 9 determined by the department.
-10 -21 Default.
-A repayment participant who fails to S complete the service obligation shall pay as a penalty the sum 11 12 of the following: 13 The pro rata amount paid to or on behalf of a (1) 14 repayment participant for any period of obligated service not served; 15 16 (2) The amount equal to the number of months of obligated 17 service not served multiplied by \$7,500; and Interest on the amounts under paragraphs (1) and (2) 18 (3) 19 at the maximum prevailing interest rate determined by 20 the Treasurer of the United States from the day of the 21 default;
+1 participar nt that a medical condition or a personal situation 2 makes comp cliance with the service obligation permanently 3 impossible e, as determined by the department.
+4 § - 20 Suspension.
+The department may temporarily 5 suspend a repayment participant's service obligation upon the 6 receipt of documentation from the repayment participant of a 7 medical co ndition or personal situation that makes compliance 8 with the s service obligation temporarily impossible, as 9 determined by the department.
+10 § - 21 Default.
+A repayment participant who fails to 11 complete t he service obligation shall pay as a penalty the sum 12 of the fol lowing: 13 (1) The pro rata amount paid to or on behalf of a 14 repayment participant for any period of obligated 15 service not served; 16 (2) The amount equal to the number of months of obligated 17 service not served multiplied by \$7,500; and 18 (3) Interest on the amounts under paragraphs (1) and (2) 19 at the maximum prevailing interest rate determined by 20 the Treasurer of the United States from the day of the the Treasurer of the United States from the day of the default;

-provided that the amount the State is entitled to collect shall not be less than \$31,000.

-3 § -22 Hawaii health corps first responder service 4 obligation.
-If a civil defense or other emergency is proclaimed 5 under chapter 127 or 128, physicians and dentists participating 6 in the Hawaii health corps program may be ordered into service 7 by the governor as a critical action relief lineup to serve in 8 areas of the State and in a capacity determined by the director.

-9 § -23 Hawaii health corps special fund. (a) There is 10 established within the state treasury a special fund to be known 11 as the Hawaii health corps special fund to be administered and 12 expended by the department.

-(b) The fund shall be used to provide stipends to qualifying Hawaii health corps physicians and dentists pursuant to this chapter.

-16 (c) Moneys deposited into the fund shall include 17 appropriations made by the legislature from general funds, 18 private contributions, stipend repayments, and interest on and 19 other income from the fund, which shall be separately accounted 20 for.

-21 § -24 Rules.
-The department may adopt rules under 22 chapter 91 relating to the loan repayment program.
+- 1 provided that the amount the State is entitled to collect shall - 2 not be less than \$31,000. - 3 -22 Hawaii health corps first responder service - 4 If a civil defense or other emergency is proclaimed - 5 under chapter 127 or 128, physicians and dentists participating - 6 in the Hawaii health corps program may be ordered into service - 7 by the governor as a critical action relief lineup to serve in - 8 areas of the State and in a capacity determined by the director. - 9 -23 Hawaii health corps special fund. (a) - 10 established within the state treasury a special fund to be known - 11 as the Hawaii health corps special fund to be administered and - 12 expended by the department. - 13 The fund shall be used to provide stipends to - 14 qualifying Hawaii health corps physicians and dentists pursuant - 15 to this chapter. - 16 Moneys deposited into the fund shall include - 17 appropriations made by the legislature from general funds, - 18 private contributions, stipend repayments, and interest on and - 19 other income from the fund, which shall be separately accounted - 20 for. - 21 The department may adopt rules under -24 Rules. - 22 chapter 91 relating to the loan repayment program.

 1 PART III.
-RECRUITMENT PROGRAM 2 Ş -31 Established.
+RECRUITMENT PROGRAM 2 \$ -31 Established.
 There is established the recruitment 3 program w ithin the department.
-4 § -32 Administration.
-The recruitment program shall be 5 administe red by the department and shall: 6 (1) Maintain listings of communities and areas within the 7 State with a need for recruitment health 8 professionals; 9 (2) Maintain listings of recruitment health professionals 10 interested in working in the communities and areas 11 within the State with a need for recruitment health 12 professionals; 13 (3) Serve as an intermediary between communities or public 14 or private nonprofit organizations and recruitment 15 health professionals desiring to practice in 16 recruitment health professional shortage areas; 17 (4) Collaborate with communities and public or private 18 nonprofit organizations to recruit and retain 19 recruitment health professionals to work and live in 20 communities experiencing a shortage of recruitment 21 health professionals;
+4 \$ -32 Administration.
+The recruitment program shall be 5 administe red by the department and shall: 6 (1) Maintain listings of communities and areas within the 7 State with a need for recruitment health 8 professionals; 9 (2) Maintain listings of recruitment health professionals 10 interested in working in the communities and areas 11 within the State with a need for recruitment health 12 professionals; 13 (3) Serve as an intermediary between communities or public 14 or private nonprofit organizations and recruitment 15 (health professionals desiring to practice in 16 recruitment health professional shortage areas; 17 (4) Collaborate with communities and public or private 18 nonprofit organizations to recruit and retain 19 recruitment health professionals to work and live in 20 communities experiencing a shortage of recruitment 21 health professionals;